evanwinter/genius-lyric-analyzer/readme.md

 * `cd genius-scrape`

+Create a [Genius API Client](https://genius.com/api-clients/new) and copy your access token.

-Create a [genius api client](https://genius.com/api-clients/new), create a file named `config.py` in the project root and store your access token in it.
+Create a file named `config.py` in the project root, and store your access token in it.

 e.g.
 ```